v1s7/csv-monsters/README-en.md

 -----
 # Navigation
 ### Guides
-- [FAQ](/FAQ-en.md) – frequently asked questions about modding.
+- [❔FAQ](/FAQ-en.md) – frequently asked questions about modding and more.
 The information is mostly for beginners.
-Learning curve: 🟢 Basic.
-- [Manual](/MANUAL-en.md) – a manual that provides the basic information you need to create your own mods for Null's Brawl.
-Written by Daniill Null.
-Learning curve: 🟡 Intermediate.
+- [📜Manual](/MANUAL-en.md) – a manual that provides the basic information you need to create your own mods for Null's Brawl.
+Written by DaniillNull, translated by v1s7.
-- [File formats](/FILETYPES-en.md) – a separate manual about all file extensions you can encounter while modding Null's Brawl.
+- [🧬File formats](/FILETYPES-en.md) – a separate manual about all file extensions you can encounter while modding Null's Brawl.
 SCW, SCTX, SC, GLB, OGG and many other formats are explained here.
-Learning curve: 🔴 Advanced.
+- [📱Programs](/PROGRAMS.md) – a page with links to various apps, programs, scripts, bots and communities related to modding.
+- [⚰️Tutorial](/TUTORIAL.md) – a separate guide on creating mods. **For now it's not recommended to read, better read the manual.**
 ### Folders
 - [csv](/csv) - all CSV tables taken from the latest version of Null's Brawl.
-Read only.
      - [The About note](/csv/ABOUT-en.md) - description to what each CSV table is responsible for (the list is still not full).
 - [templates](/templates) - a collection of mod templates.
 Coming soon.
      - [The About note](/templates/ABOUT-en.md) - how to use and edit the templates, guidelines for making new templates and other additional info.
 Coming soon.